 Yes.
 Please send by post two copies of your work on separate removable media (CD-ROM, Blu-ray disc, etc.).
 We may later ask you to send additional materials related to your work.
 Please keep in mind that submitted materials are generally not returned.

 □ Can I submit works which use virtual reality systems?

 Yes.
-If they win, however, they must be converted to a format suitable for screening on Miraikan – The National Museum of Emerging Science and Innovation’s platforms (Geo-Cosmos or the Dome Theater) as part of the production process.
+If they win, however, they must be converted to a format suitable for screening on Miraikan’s platforms (Geo-Cosmos or the Dome Theater) as part of the production process.

 □ When I submit a video or animated film, should I also send a digest movie?

-Digest movies should not exceed the length of the final video produced after awards are announced (50-70 seconds for Geo-Cosmos; approx. 3 minutes for the Dome Theater).
+It is not required.
+If you send one, it should not exceed the length of the final production after awards are announced (50-70 seconds for Geo-Cosmos; approx. 3 minutes for the Dome Theater).

 □ I use music in my work.
 Do I need to apply to the Japanese Society for Rights of Authors, Composers and Publishers (JASRAC) to use them?

 If using music controlled by JASRAC, the copyrights require applications for use to JASRAC; therefore, please complete that procedure.
 Please use the search service on the official JASRAC site or other tools to determine whether songs are controlled by JASRAC.